CrimsonDove/SleepyPhp/README.md

 SleepyPhp
 =========

-A basic but very functional, VERY adaptable php REST api.
+A very basic RESTfull php api.
+Designed to be highly adaptable and conform to "action/verp" commands for ease of use.

 Usage
 =====